facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Code Block Headers

-When Pygments is enabled, a header title can be applied with the `filename` option.
-This controls the Pygments option of the same name.
-The feature allows a user to display a filename or any arbitrary text in a header on code blocks.
+When Pygments is enabled, a header with a title can be applied with the `title` option.
+This essentially controls the Pygments `filename` option under the hood.
+It made more sense to use the term `title` as people can really set any arbitrary title, not just filenames.

 Pygments will simply output the HTML below.
 The user is responsible for provided CSS to style the header.